01 Getting Started

 08 Project Level Conditions

-Setting a condition at the project level will execute any time the user refreshes the page or navigates from one page to another.
+Setting a condition at the project level will execute whenever the user refreshes or navigates from one page to another.

-The below example uses a global static variable and a Salesforce get.
-This is to demonstrate how a global condition affects the loading time.
+The example below uses a global static variable and a Salesforce Get to demonstrate how a global condition affects loading time.

 1. Click on the project settings gear icon and select the tools tab.